Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Support 4.2 Pocket-coil “catch” helps keep hips from drifting during back-to-side changes.
+Support 4.2 The coil “catch” helped keep hips from drifting on back-to-side changes.

-Cooling 3.8 Better airflow than all-foam, but the foam comfort feel can still run warm.
+Cooling 3.8 Better airflow than all-foam, but it can still run warm.

 Pressure Relief 4.0 Comfortable on shoulders/hips for casual side sleeping without feeling mushy.